dot-gabriel-ferrer/calibration_pipeline/bias_pipeline/bias_pipeline/README.md

   --output path/to/output_dir/
 ```

-If you pass a directory as `--output`, the file will be saved as `synthetic_bias_12.0C.fits` inside it.
+* If `--output` is a  **directory** , the file is named `synthetic_bias_12.0C.fits`.

-✅ It prints basic stats (mean and std) of the generated bias.
+* Prints summary statistics (mean, std) of the generated frame.

 ---

-## 📊 Output Example
+## Output Structure

-The pipeline will produce:

 ```
 output_dir/
 ├── bias_grouped_by_temp/
-│   └── master_bias_XX.XC.fits
+│   └── master_bias_XX.XC.fits        # Real master frames grouped by temperature
 ├── bias_model/
-│   ├── bias_a_map.fits
+│   ├── bias_a_map.fits               # Intercept map (a_ij)
-│   └── bias_b_map.fits
+│   └── bias_b_map.fits               # Slope map (b_ij)
 ├── bias_masks_by_temp/
-│   └── synthetic_bias_XX.XC.fits
+│   └── synthetic_bias_XX.XC.fits     # Synthetic bias from model
 └── evaluation/
+    ├── real_bias_XX.XC.png
+    ├── synthetic_bias_XX.XC.png
     ├── mae_XX.XC.png
     ├── mape_XX.XC.png
-    ├── synthetic_bias_XX.XC.png
-    ├── real_bias_XX.XC.png
-    └── evaluation_summary.png
+    ├── evaluation_summary.png
+    └── (optional) synthetic_bias_XX.XC.fits, mae_XX.XC.fits, mape_XX.XC.fits
 ```

 ---

-## 📌 Notes
+## Notes

-* All pixel values are scaled **from 16-bit back to 12-bit** using `SCALE_FACTOR = 16.0`.
+* All pixel values are linearly rescaled from 12-bit to 16-bit via a constant scale factor.
-* The model is linear per pixel and works well for most temperature ranges, but see `evaluation_summary.png` for performance diagnostics.
+* The bias model is fit independently for each pixel, using linear least-squares regression.
+* MAE and MAPE plots visualize pixel-wise error across the sensor array and track accuracy as a function of temperature.

 ---

-## 🔗 Integration
+## Integration

-This pipeline is fully compatible with the `master_controller.py` for combined execution with the dark pipeline.

----
+This pipeline is designed for full compatibility with the `dark_pipeline` and other calibration modules in the PhotSat processing suite.
+It can be executed independently or invoked as part of a higher-level orchestration script.